Codaisseur/oauth-provider-example/README.md

 $ yarn install
 ```

-Then check the [database config](/config/config.json) and create the
+Then check the example [database config](/config/database.example.json), copy it to `config/database.json`, update it to match your local env, and create the database:
-database:

 ```bash
 $ yarn run db:create